mackenziebasaraba/dot-files/README.md

-# The Studrice
+# Dot Files

-Dot files made by studs for studs.
+Configuration files for studs by a stud.